 Even though QR codes were invented in Japan in 1994 to track the manufacturing process, they’ve since been widely adopted for making payments, adding friends on social media, and you guessed it — distributing customer experience surveys.

 But wait, are QR codes still a thing?
 Yes!
 At first, QR codes saw slow consumer adoption, especially in the US.
 This is because you needed to download a separate scanner app to read the code, which is a pretty big hurdle.
 However, both Android and iOS phone cameras are now smart enough to recognize QR codes, no scanner app required.
-In fact, an estimated 11 million US households are projected to scan a QR code in 2020 (source).
+In fact, an estimated 11 million US households are projected to scan a QR code in 2020.
+When people in the US and UK were asked if they increased QR code usage in September 2020, 46.75% agreed (source).

 What’s more, QR codes have been quite popular in China, where they’re the go-to way to make mobile cashless payments.
 Usage is also increasing in Japan and Southeast Asia.
 If you have a customer base in Asia or are thinking of expanding there, QR survey codes could help increase survey response rates, since consumers already use them regularly.